thehonorguard/mkdocs/docs/RoleGuide/medic.md

 “Cardiopulmonary resuscitation (CPR) is an emergency procedure that combines chest compressions often with artificial ventilation in an effort to manually preserve intact brain function until further measures are taken to restore spontaneous blood circulation and breathing in a person who is in cardiac arrest.”

-CPR creates an Artificial circulation in the patient in case there is a cardiac arrest.
+CPR creates an Artificial circulation (and heart rate at around 30/40 BPM) in the patient in case there is a cardiac arrest.
 So basically CPR is creating blood flow when the Patient's heart is unable to.
-It's also important noting that checking for a hard rate while CPR is going is always going to result in at least a low heart rate due to chest compressions.
+It's also important noting that checking for a hard rate while CPR is going is always going to result in at least a low heart rate due to chest compressions.<br>
 **Checking for a heart rate on a limb with tourniquets is useless and will result in no pulse.**

-CPR by itself is not going to wake up an unconscious patient; a stable blood pressure, heart rate (between 50 and 180) and SpO2 (blood oxygen, should be above 90) is.
+CPR by itself is not going to wake up an unconscious patient; a stable blood pressure, heart rate (between 60 and 180) and SpO2 (blood oxygen, should be above 90) is.
 Anyone can perform CPR and therefore as a medic you should assign someone else to do it.
-This will leave you to perform other medical assistance.
-To stabilize the wounds and restore blood pressure.
-CPR is only effective to restart the heart rate, after a patient has a heart rate (no matter how low) performing CPR is useless.
+This will leave you free to perform other medical assistance (stabilize the wounds and restore blood pressure for example). <br>CPR is only effective to restart the heart rate, after a patient has a heart rate (no matter how low) performing CPR is useless.<br>
 If a patient has no heartrate an invisible timer will start running, and you have 5 mins to get a heart rate going, or the patient dies.

-Due to our server settings, the best way to do CPR is to push epinephrine (adrenaline), then do CPR 3 times, then check again for pulse.
+Due to our server settings, the best way to do CPR is to push epinephrine (adrenaline), then do CPR 3 times, then check again for pulse.<br>
 Epinephrine is administrable by CLS or medics only, and you shouldn't more than 3 consecutively (reset every two minutes, in case you need to administer more).

-How to determine *Cardiac Arrest*
+How to determine *Cardiac Arrest*<br>
-Start monitoring vitals using **AED X-series** and use “*check rhythm*” feature (available both in AED and AED X-series), or attach a **Pulse Oximeter** to a limb <u>**WITHOUT**</u> a tourniquet:
+Start monitoring vitals using **AED X-series** and use “*check rhythm*” feature (available both in AED and AED X-series) (or attach a **Pulse Oximeter** to a limb <u>**WITHOUT**</u> a tourniquet):

 - “Shock advised” (**VFib/PVT**) - administer shock.
 Use epinephrine and administer a shock (remember to clear out of the medical menu if you're not the one who is shocking).